kontena/kontena/docs/getting-started/quick-start.md

 In order to use Kontena, you'll need Kontena Master.
 If you don't have existing Kontena infrastructure in place, you'll need to install your own.
 Kontena Master may be provisioned to any cloud platform.
 It is also possible to run Kontena Master on your own local development environment for testing purposes.

 The easiest (and preferred) way to provision Kontena Master is to use the built-in Kontena Master provision feature of Kontena CLI.
 In this guide, we will provision Kontena Master to local development environment using [Vagrant](https://www.vagrantup.com/).
-If you want to install Kontena Master to some other environment, please see [Installing Kontena Master](installing/master.md) documentation.
+If you want to install Kontena Master to some other environment, please see [Installing Kontena](installing/) documentation.

 Since we will be using Vagrant, please ensure you have Vagrant 1.6 or later installed.
 For more details, see official [Vagrant installation docs](https://docs.vagrantup.com/v2/installation/index.html).